 Offers the ability to block an email based on the content of the message.
 For example, if a message contains certain words, the content filter can determine that it is a spam message.
 Another example is if the message contained an attachment and the organization doesn’t want to let it through.
 Another form of content filtering is Bayesian analysis.
 Bayesian analysis filters spam by learning from each message it scans.
 The more messages are scanned, the greater the effectiveness of the analysis.

 Allows an organization to defend against spam by temporarily rejecting any email from a sender that it does not recognize.
 If the mail is legitimate, the sending server will try again after a delay, and the email will be accepted.

 Free Email Filter vs. Other Software Solutions

 Organizations deciding what they need from an email filtering service need to understand what anti-spam techniques are offered.
 Not all email filtering services are created the same.
 Organizations have the option to go with either a free email filter or paid enterprise solutions.
 Email filters that can be used for free are typically cloud-based set-it-and-forget-it, with low overall management and time commitment.
 However, they may not provide all of the aforementioned techniques to provide the most effective email filtering.
 You need to understand exactly what is offered when deciding whether or not to go with a free email filter or an enterprise solution.

 With an enterprise solution, you have the option to choose either an appliance-based or cloud-based solution.
 And you will typically find the vast majority of email filter techniques are included to protect your organization against spam and other unwanted emails.
 Another advantage that you get with an enterprise solution is the ability to create your own custom policies and rules specific to your organization.
 This gives you power over how your email is filtered.

-Reach out to our team for a free estimate on the work you need.
-Whether it's business IT solutions or computer repair, Net X Computer has got it covered!
+Reach out to our team for a free assessment of the support you need.
+Whether it's small or medium business IT solutions, Net X Computer has got it covered!